-Our net cash provided by financing activities was \$45.3 million for the year ended December 31, 2015 and consisted primarily of \$355.0 million of proceeds from new mortgage debt and \$7.8 million in net proceeds from our ATM program, partially offset by \$202.1 million of repayments of mortgage debt, \$96.1 million of dividend payments, \$2.9 million of deferred financing costs paid in refinancing and financing mortgage loans, \$2.7 million paid to repurchase shares upon the vesting of restricted stock for the payment of tax withholding obligations and \$13.3 million of scheduled mortgage debt principal payments.
+Our net cash used in financing activities was \$271.7 million for the year ended December 31, 2016, which consisted of our \$249.8 million repayment of the mortgage debt secured by the Chicago Marriott and Courtyard Manhattan Fifth Avenue, \$100.8 million of dividend payments, \$7.2 million paid to repurchase shares under our share repurchase program and upon the vesting of restricted stock for the payment of tax withholding obligations, \$2.8 million of financing costs related to our senior unsecured credit facility and term loan, and \$11.2 million of scheduled mortgage debt principal payments, partially offset by \$100.0 million of proceeds from our senior unsecured term loan.

-We currently anticipate our significant sources of cash for the remainder of the year ending December 31, 2016 will be the net cash flow from hotel operations and potential proceeds from the disposition of non-core hotels.
-We expect our estimated uses of cash for the year ending December 31, 2016 will be the repayment of the mortgage loan secured by the Chicago Marriott (which we prepaid on January 11, 2016), repayment of the mortgage loan secured by the Courtyard Manhattan/Fifth Avenue, potential share repurchases, regularly scheduled debt service payments, capital expenditures, dividends, and corporate expenses.
+We currently anticipate our significant source of cash for the year ending December 31, 2017 will be the net cash flow from hotel operations.
+We expect our estimated uses of cash for the remainder of the year ending December 31, 2017 will be potential share repurchases, if any, potential hotel acquisitions, regularly scheduled debt service payments, capital expenditures, dividends, and corporate expenses.